tradingview/rest_integrations_docs/source/data_tests/index.rst

 After you implement API, contact the TradingView team.
 They will prepare a test suite in Jenkins and provide you with credentials.
-The tests help the broker ensure that the integration with the TradingView user interface works correctly.
+The tests help you ensure that the integration with the TradingView user interface works correctly.

 Run tests
 ...........